Matchless: History

 In 1931 Matchless bought AJS from the Stevens brothers.
-Matchless bought Sunbeam in the late thirties, but Sunbeam was sold to BSA in 1943.
+Matchless also bought Sunbeam in the late thirties, but sold it to BSA in 1943.

-After that the only "true" AJS models, as far as AJS enthusiasts were concerned, were the racing 7Rs, Porcupines and the pre-war AJS Four.
+After that time, the only "true" AJS models, as far as AJS enthusiasts were concerned, were the racing 7Rs, Porcupines and the pre-war AJS Four.
 The shared models were considered by some AJS fans to be only badge-engineered Matchless models.
 In 1935 the Matchless/AJS hairpin valve springs made their first appearance.
 Matchless supplied engines for the V-twin versions of the Morgan three-wheeler from 1933 until Morgan production was halted by the outbreak of World War II in 1939.
 From 1935 on they were Morgan's exclusive supplier of V-twin engines.
 A dozen surviving unused engines were still in storage at the Morgan works in 1946 and were used to build a final batch of V-Twin trikes for a Morgan dealer in Australia.
 Matchless also supplied engines after 1935 to 1940 to the Brough Superior works.
 These engines were made to the specifications of Brough Superior and are not identical to similar engines used in Matchless motorcycles.
 The Brough Superior engines used a fork and blade rod configuration, cams ground to different specification, and larger ports in the cylinders or heads.